leoloso/graphql-by-pop.com/docs/getting-started/installation/wordpress.md

 }
 ```

-2. Add the following packages to the `require` section of your `composer.json` file:
+2. Add the required packages entry the `require` section of your `composer.json` file:

 ```json
 {